Uniform price auction with quantity constraints

 There exists another equilibrium in the previous example: Bidder 1 bids 0.1, bidder 2 bids 0.55, and bidder 3 bids 0.1.
 The equilibrium price is 0.1.
 Bidder 1 gets 1 unit, bidder 2 gets 2 units, and bidder 3 gets nothing.
 Note that the good is not allocated efficiently in this equilibrium.
 That is, bidder 1 who has the highest value gets only one unit of the good.

 Hence, the equilibrium outcome, that is, the equilibrium allocation of items to bidders and the equilibrium price, found by our procedure may not be unique.
-However, we show that this is the only dominant strategy equilibrium outcome under incomplete information of an ascending auction defined below.
+However, we show that this is the only dominant strategy equilibrium outcome of an ascending auction defined below.